chiiiku/Basic-2D-CNN-Hardware-implementation/README.md

 # Basic-2D-CNN-Hardware-implementation
-The Repository consists hardware implementation of basic 2D-CNN model with convolution, relu and pooling layers, coded in verilog
+The Repository consists hardware implementation of basic 2D-CNN model with convolution, relu and pooling layers, coded in verilog.
+The image size and stride are parameterized.